Morteza-Farivar/Gait_Coordination_Pipeline/Step01_LoadData/README.md

 - **Robust error-checking**: If no valid files are found, processing stops with an error message
 - **Preallocation**: For improved performance in the next steps

-## 🧪 Why This Step Is Critical

-Ensuring the correct file structure and subject ID format prevents downstream errors during data slicing, CRP calculation, and variability analysis.
-By filtering only valid files upfront, you reduce the risk of silent failures and unnecessary debugging later in the pipeline.

 ## 📌 Code Snippet (for demonstration only)